SON-IX-NET/infra/README.md

 ├── hive.nix     # contains the definition of all our machines ├── hosts        # contains our host-specific configuration (hostname, network, etc.)
-├── profiles     # contains our profiles that we apply on hosts
+├── profiles     # contains our profiles that we apply on hosts ├── packages     # contains our packages/overrides for existing ones
 ```

 ## Preparations